webqit/webflo/site/docs/concepts/realtime.md

 #### Example — Mutate state in place

-This handler returns a skeleton object immediately for fast page load and then builds the object tree progressively as data arrives; the UI reflects every step of the object's construction.
+This handler returns a skeleton object immediately for fast page load and then builds the object tree progressively as it fetches data from the relevant sources; the UI reflects every step of the object's construction.

 **_Result_:** The UI renders a skeleton first, then progressively fills in as the object tree is built from the server.